sinequa/usage-analytics/README.md

 On the other hand, it is also possible to apply some actions to dashboards such as create new dashboard, delete, rename,  mark as default ...
 <span style="display:block;text-align:center">![Dashboard actions](/docs/assets/dashboard_actions.PNG)</span>

-Notice that any saved modification leads to an update of the whole configuration in the **user settings** and, so on, it will be the version displayed to that specific user.
+Notice that any saved modification leads to an update of the whole configuration in the **user settings** and, so on, it will be saved as the default version displayed to that specific user.
 Users can always reset their modifications and go back to the default configuration as defined in the customization of the application or in the config.ts file .
 <span style="display:block;text-align:center">![Dashboard actions](/docs/assets/reset-dashboards.PNG)</span>